3rdentity/Grappl/README.md

 Grappl is primarily developed by Cactose.

-Their twitter is here: https://twitter.com/Cactose
+Her twitter is here: https://twitter.com/Cactose